Updated 1/13/2026

 A garden exposed to full direct sunlight warms up earlier in spring than one in partial sun.
 Grow potatoes in full sun, but avoid exposing them to searing summer heat.
 Gardeners living in higher elevations or in cooler summer regions can grow potatoes through the season.

-If the weather forecast predicts temperatures below freezing, I’ll mulch the soil with several inches of oak leaves, never in short supply around here.
+If the weather forecast predicts unusually cold temperatures (well below freezing) after planting tubers, I’ll mulch the soil with several inches of oak leaves, never in short supply around here.
 A thick, airy mulch insulates the ground from a sudden drop in temperature.
 Plants benefit from mulch kept in place all season.
-Not only does it moderate temperature, suppress weeds, and keep moisture in the ground, but it also prevents disease spores from splashing onto the potato’s leaves.
+Not only does it moderate soil temperature, suppress weeds, contribute organic matter, and keep moisture in the ground, but it also prevents disease spores from splashing onto the potato’s leaves.
 This is easier to do in small garden plots than in larger farming operations.

-Emerging foliage can tolerate light frost.
-It could take a few weeks for growth to show above ground.
+Emerging foliage can tolerate a very light frost.
+From an early spring planting, it could take a few weeks for growth to show above ground.

 Seed Potatoes

 For a wider selection of varieties offered to farmers and home gardeners, look for “seed potatoes”.
-Some garden centers and many seed suppliers stock seed potatoes.
+Some garden centers, local markets, and many seed suppliers stock seed potatoes.
 They’re not actually seeds, but certified young potatoes almost ready for planting.
 Although they’re certified disease-free when purchased, plants are susceptible to a few pathogens as they grow.

 Botanically speaking, potatoes are classified as Solanum tuberosum.
 They belong to the Solanaceae family and call tomatoes, peppers, and eggplants their cousins.
 Tobacco, petunias, and deadly nightshade, a poisonous weed, also belong to the nightshade family.

 You can find potatoes with white, yellow, tan, red, blue, and purple skins and flesh.
-Thin-skinned potatoes, such as ‘Yukon Gold’, ‘Kennebec’, and ‘Red Pontiac’, grow well in the eastern parts of the U.S. The western states suit the thicker-skinned ‘Russet’ and other baking potatoes.
+Thin-skinned potatoes, such as ‘Yukon Gold’, ‘Kennebec’, and ‘Red Pontiac’, grow well in the eastern parts of the U.S. The cooler northern and western states suit the thicker-skinned ‘Russet’ and other baking potatoes.

 Crop Rotation